friendtech33-DAO/ft33-docs/docs/security/01_roles.md

 - `bondmanager_admin`: Has the ability to configure the auction parameters, create new bond markets, finalize them, as well as some emergency functions in case there is a malfunction.

 ## Clearinghouse.sol
-Policy that manages loan workflows including fulfilling requests, extending maturities, claiming defaults and rebalancing funds to/from Olympus Treasury
+Policy that manages loan workflows including fulfilling requests, extending maturities, claiming defaults and rebalancing funds to/from friendtech33 Treasury

 **Dependencies**
 - `ROLES` module